Kajmak

 Method

-Refrigerate in airtight glass containers; traditionally kept in cool cellars in clay pots
+Refrigeration in airtight glass containers, traditionally layered with salt or kept in cool cellars

 Duration